Buffalo Style BBQ Shrimp recipe is easy to make yielding fantastic results. Give it a try with our new Buffalo Cheese Wing Sauce.

 2. Getting the right size for Grilling

 For grilling, buy big shrimp, at least jumbo size.
 Expect 12 to 15 jumbo shrimp per pound and about 10 colossal.
 Shrimp usually are sold by number and weight.
 The smaller the number, the larger the shrimp, keep that in mind when selecting your shrimp.
+Keep in mind when selecting shrimp that you consider the size of the shrimp and the grill that they will be cooked on.
+Depending on the size of the shrimp they may fall through the grill if not placed on skewers or used in a grilling basket.

 3. Cleaning Shrimp